 What is a Non-Competition Agreement?

-A Non-Competition Agreement, is a restrictive covenant which places a restriction on individuals and organizations from providing services or engaging in businesses in certain markets and geographies for a period of time.
+A Non-Competition Agreement is a restrictive covenant that places a restriction on individuals and organizations from providing services or engaging in businesses in certain markets and geographies for a period of time.
 The clause protects businesses from the potential that knowledge gained by an employee or business partner will be used in the future to compete against the business.
 Essentially, it is a clause in an employment contract that sets out the rights and obligations of an employee after his/her departure.
 The purpose of this clause is to attempt to prevent an employee from competing with an employer after he/she leaves the place of employment.
-It does not matter what the circumstances of the departure are.
+It does not matter what the circumstances of the departure are

 It is very important that the Non-Competition Agreement be very carefully drafted, as generally, these agreements can be very punitive in nature, as they often limit an employee’s ability to earn a living following his/her departure.
 To ensure these agreements are fair, courts have set out certain characteristics a Non-Competition Clause must have in order to be enforceable.
 For example, courts have held that the clause must be necessary to protect a legitimate proprietary interest for the employer and it must be drafted in such a way that it is not viewed as being too broad, convoluted or vague.
-Moreover, courts have held the clause to be invalid in situations where another clause, such as a ‘non solicitation’ agreement would have been sufficient to protect the company’s interests.
+Moreover, courts have held the clause to be invalid in situations where another clause, such as a ‘non-solicitation’ agreement would have been sufficient to protect the company’s interests.

 Are Non-Competition Agreements Enforceable?

-What happens when you have signed a non-competition agreement and want to move on to ‘greener pastures’ whether in the form of other employment or starting your own business.
+What happens when you have signed a non-competition agreement and want to move on to ‘greener pastures’ whether in the form of other employment or starting your own business?

 Generally, if a non-competition clause unnecessarily restricts an employee’s freedom to earn a livelihood after their departure from their job, Canadian courts will not enforce such a clause.
 In order to enforce the non-competition clause, the former employer must convince the court that the Non-Competition clause’s scope is “reasonable” and “necessary” for the protection of the business.
 What is considered “Reasonable” and “Necessary” will depend on the nature of the business, the surrounding circumstances, and the duration of time stipulated, the geographical reach, and the activities that are being limited.
 In Quebec, the civil code provides that the non-competition clause is not enforceable if the employer terminates an employee’s employment without cause.